linuxdeepin/deepin-manual/manual-assets/professional/deepin-draw/en_US/index.md

 > ![tips](icon/tips.svg)Tips: You are able to import multiple pictures at a time or import pictures via ![menu](icon/icon_menu.svg)> **Open**.

 Currently, a maximum of 30 pictures can be exported.
-Formats including JPG, PNG, TIF and BMP are supported.
+Formats including JPG, PNG, TIF, and BMP are supported.

 ### Export Pictures

 1. On the Draw interface, click ![menu](icon/icon_menu.svg)> **Export**.
 2. Set the parameters including file name, path, format and picture quality.
-Click **Save**.
+3. Click **Save**.

 ### Save Pictures

 1. On the Draw interface, click ![menu](icon/icon_menu.svg)> **Save** or ![menu](icon/icon_menu.svg)> **Save as**.
-2. Set the file name and format to be saved and click **Save**.
+2. Set the file name and format to be saved.
+3. Click **Save**.

 > ![notes](icon/notes.svg)Notes: The suffix of the file name can be omitted and it can be saved as the selected format automatically.